nathanrayburn/crypto_labo2/rapport.md

 ```
 ## HMac

+### Introduction
 The problem with this implementation is that it allows for the forgery of a valid MAC using a key whose value we do not know.
 Knowing the MAC of the last block of the message, we can forge a new message by simply appending an additional block to the original message.
 This flaw undermines the integrity and security of the message authentication code (MAC) system.

 [![](https://mermaid.ink/img/pako:eNpNkMFqwzAQRH9l2XNC7i4U7NjQQ6GQXApRKKq1rYRtychSWhPl37OuklCdpNmZx6zO2DpFWOC3l6OG192TsMCnPAjsaN6Mnk7GxQm0nLTAI6zXz-kkewgOyLZ-HkOCis1ls__ooNlWbMqILaufvWu7gznek4xke55XiwLpRiGVoObEyyNf_82bW5_8YMP7226hZbnJDEu_AbhVpH-94McEnaAUFlc4kB-kUbzoeUkKDJoGEljwVUnfCRT2wj4Zg9vPtsUi-EgrjKOSgWoj-X8GLL5kP9HlCmdBYGA?type=png)](https://mermaid.live/edit#pako:eNpNkMFqwzAQRH9l2XNC7i4U7NjQQ6GQXApRKKq1rYRtychSWhPl37OuklCdpNmZx6zO2DpFWOC3l6OG192TsMCnPAjsaN6Mnk7GxQm0nLTAI6zXz-kkewgOyLZ-HkOCis1ls__ooNlWbMqILaufvWu7gznek4xke55XiwLpRiGVoObEyyNf_82bW5_8YMP7226hZbnJDEu_AbhVpH-94McEnaAUFlc4kB-kUbzoeUkKDJoGEljwVUnfCRT2wj4Zg9vPtsUi-EgrjKOSgWoj-X8GLL5kP9HlCmdBYGA)

 ---
+### The exploit
 To exploit this vulnerability, we begin by padding the last block of the original message to meet the required block size.
 Next, we append any value to this padded block and pad again to ensure the new block is of the correct size.
 We then calculate the MAC for this newly modified message by leveraging the tag from the initial message.
 Specifically, we use AES to encrypt the original tag, using the newly generated block as the key.
 The output of this encryption is XORed with the original tag to produce a new tag.
-This method allows us to forge the MAC without knowing the actual encryption key, effectively bypassing the security measures designed to ensure the message's integrity.
+This method allows us to forge the MAC without knowing the actual encryption key, effectively bypassing the security measures.

 **m**            is our original message that we want to forge.